 Founder Puzzles, building better businesses by building better financial models for startups has a release date.
-The digital edition of the book is scheduled for release on 24-Jul-2020.
+The digital Revised edition of Founder Puzzles is now live and available for sale.

 Founder Puzzles, the book.